Nonparametric learning from Bayesian models with randomized objective functions: Foundations of Nonparametric Learning

 \section{Foundations of Nonparametric Learning}

 We begin with the simplest scenario, namely [S1], concerning a possibly misspecified model before moving on to more complicated situations.
-All of what follows can be considered from a viewpoint of NP regularization and hence we don't explicitly deal with [S0] from herein.
+It is interesting to note that all of what follows can also be considered from a viewpoint of NP regularization, using a parametric model to centre a Bayesian NP analysis in a way that induces stability and parametric structure to the problem.